nucleosynthesis/SL-paper/README.md

   `python genToys`  # makes a ROOT TTree with hat{b} for each bin, use this output for the next step

   `python toys2ModelFile.py toy_trees.root model-90.py`

 The `model-90.py` can be used with the simplified likelihood code here: https://github.com/nucleosynthesis/work-tools/tree/master/stats-tools/SL

+You can also make a scan of the likelihood from the "true" model - i.e the experimental setup, using

+  `python LHscan.py`

+The output is a TTree containing deltaNLL vs "r" (the signal strength)